MAKING THE TRANSITION TO SPRING

 Heavy foundations can lead to buildup and breakouts, especially during the warmer, more humid months of spring and summer.
 Using lighter foundation products can help balance out the skin’s extra oil production in warmer months and leave your skin looking healthier.
 The same can be said for makeup remover.
 Switching from a cream-based ointment to something lighter, such as micellar water, helps do a better job of removing sweat mixed with makeup, for example, and leaves you feeling more refreshed.

-Speaking of hydration—a key part of every skincare routine—Bacillus Lysate, the core ingredient found in Aeonia Age Defy Serum, has been clinically proven to increase hyaluronic acid by 238%, which helps the skin retain moisture.
-Just apply Aeonia to damp skin and follow up with a moisturizer and sunscreen in your morning routine, and you’re ready for the day.
+Speaking of hydration—a key part of every skincare routine—Bacillus Lysate, the core ingredient found in the Aeonia Collection, has been clinically proven to increase hyaluronic acid by 238%, which helps the skin retain moisture.
+Apply the Age Defying Serum to cleansed skin, followed by moisturizer, and our Eye Refresh.
+Don't forget to use sunscreen and then you’re ready for the day.
+For extra moisture, apply both Aeonia products in your nighttime routine, as well.

 - “5 Derm-Approved Ways to Transition Your Skincare Routine to Warmer Weather,” Real Simple